ivan-kleshnin/unredux/README.md

 ## Motivation

 Redux ecosystem is becoming incredibly complex.
 Bloated and overcomplicated to the level of Angular 1.0.
-Many people are switching to Vue.js just because the are tired of adding new and new items to the endless list of: React + Redux + Redux patterns + Redux Thunks + Redux Sagas + ...
+Many people are switching to Vue.js just because they are tired of adding new and new items to the endless list of: React + Redux + Redux patterns + Redux Thunks + Redux Sagas + ...

 When you need tons of code to make a simple TODO app – you're doing something wrong.